sukharah/MES-Unpacker/readme.md

 ## Purpose
-This program allows lossless conversion between MES dialog bytecode archives and a plaintext format for the game cube version of Harvest Moon: A Wonderful Life and Harvest Moon: Another Wonderful Life
+This program allows lossless conversion between MES dialog bytecode archives and a plaintext format for the English and Japanese GameCube versions of Harvest Moon: A Wonderful Life and Harvest Moon: Another Wonderful Life, along with Harvest Moon: A Wonderful Life Special Edition.

 The text format is not intended to be compatible with other text formats, or other versions of this program, but should allow the corresponding version to generate a valid MES file so long as the editor is limited